The Three Penguins Rock Climbing

 RAIN AND WET ROCK The sandstone around Moab is fragile and is very easily damaged when it is wet.
 MORE INFO >>>

 The Three Penguins has a well-deserved name, although as one of my partners pointed out from the summit, the shadow looks more like a camel.
 It is the first formation you notice driving up into Arches after going through the gate.

 Park just past it at an indefinate turnout on the left side of the road.
 You can do a chossy pitch directly up to the base of the formation or you can scramble up slopes to the right and then traverse back left on ledges (fast and easy).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Three Penguins:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Three Penguins:

 You can also approach the Penguins from the west: scramble up the drainage west of them and gain the same ledge at the base of the formations, follow this right (east) to the base of the routes.
 This is slightly longer than the approach from the other side but makes for an interesting "Tour de Penguins".